xuset/planktos/README.md

    </a>
 </p>

 Planktos enables websites to serve their static content over BitTorrent by turning users into seeders.
 This allows website owners to almost entirely eliminate hosting costs for static content and scale in realtime without provisioning more web servers.
 Planktos works in vanilla Chrome and Firefox (no browser extensions needed), using the widely adopted WebRTC standard for peer to peer file transfers.
+Planktos serves as a drop in tool to automatically allow files to be loaded over BitTorrent when possible, defaulting to the web server when not.

 Installing Planktos into a website is as simple as including the Planktos install script and using the Planktos command line interface to bundle your static files into a torrent.

-A special thanks to the [webtorrent](https://webtorrent.io) project, which we use to interface with torrents from the browser.
+A special thanks to the [WebTorrent](https://webtorrent.io) project, which we use to interface with torrents from the browser.

 ## Setup